-The Three Best Butt Exercises
+The Great Butt Exercises

 For many people, the gluteals are somewhat inhibited (not working properly) due to the tightness and overuse of its major antagonists, the hip flexor chain (psoas, illiacus, and rectus femoris).
-Sitting for long periods has been shown to atrophy and inhibit your butt muscles and shorten your hip flexors.
+Sitting for long periods has been shown to atrophy and partially inhibit your butt muscles and shorten your hip flexors.
 The shape of your backside is determined by genetics, lean muscle mass and the amount of adipose tissue you have in the area.
 Obviously, you cannot spot reduce fat by performing certain exercises.
 However, I have seen many women increase the muscle mass in that area and ‘push’ the fat farther out resulting in a bigger butt.
 There are many reasons for this, primarily is due to incorrect training and diet.

 Many researchers have studied the effects of specific exercises on the muscle activation of the glutes.
 Perhaps the best method to determine the amount of contractile muscle is through an EMG test (electromyography).
 It is like an EKG but for the muscles.
 This test detects the amount of electrical activity within the muscle (your nervous system which is made of electrical impulses control your muscles and when they contact electrical activity is increased).
 The exercises below have been shown in scientific studies to recruit the greatest number of muscle fibers in the gluteal region.

 Since the glutes are the largest and strongest muscle group in the body (pound for pound the masseter muscle in the jaw is strongest) it is not hard to get them to contract.
 There are many exercises that target the glutes.
-Prior to working this large muscle group determine if your hip flexor chain is tight.
+Prior to working with this large muscle group determine if your hip flexor chain is tight.
 If so, I recommend you static stretch (hold for 30-60 seconds) these overactive muscles before you begin your routine.
 The stretching will decrease the muscle activation in your thighs and open up a window for greater gluteal recruitment.

-NOTE: Science has shown that stretching does not improve performance (it can diminish it by causing a decrease in activation), warm you up, prevent soreness or most injuries for that matter and does not make you taller.
+NOTE: Science has shown that stretching does not improve performance (it can diminish it by causing a decrease inactivation), warm you up, prevent soreness or most injuries for that matter and does not make you taller.

 Keep in mind it is not possible to isolate a muscle, so it is normal and good to feel other muscles helping during these exercises.
 Here are the three best butt exercises: